 2. Jesse Haines

 Another Frisch teammate, Haines was elected when he was 77 years old in 1970 after Frisch pulled strings in his committee.
 Haines pitched for the Cardinals for 18 of his 19-year career, but managed only 210 victories for good teams.
 He was on five St. Louis teams that won the pennant, but averaged only 12 wins per season in those years.
 He was just another pitcher in their rotation, and in fact the Cards only gave him four starts in those five Fall Classics.
 There are more than one hundred pitchers not in the Hall of Fame who were better than Haines.

 1. Freddie Lindstrom

 The fourth player on this list who played with Hall of Fame second baseman Frankie Frisch.
-The fourth man on this list who got into the HAll because Frisch pushed for their election.
+The fourth man on this list who got into the Hall because Frisch pushed for his election.
 Lindstrom was elected in 1976, a few years after Frisch had passed away, but the veterans committee rewarded him largely based on Frisch’s recommendations over the years.

 Lindstrom only had eight seasons where he played as many as 100 games.
 He was a boy wonder, becoming the youngest man to play in the World Series, at the age of 18.
 In 1928 he was very good, batting .358 with a league-leading 237 hits, 39 doubles, 107 RBI.
 That’s a very good season, and Lindstrom, a third baseman, finished second in NL MVP voting.
 Two years later he hit .379 with similar numbers, but in 1930 everyone in the NL had a great year with the bat.
 That season, the league hit over .300, and Lindstrom never hit higher than .319 in any other season.